 Important: The Buyer will usually require a reduction in the price to reflect that they are taking the risk of dealing with the lease extension or freehold purchase.
 This will not be possible if the Buyer needs a mortgage and the mortgage company requires a longer lease than you have.
 The mortgage company will not release funds until the lease is extended or the freehold purchased.

-Clarke Mairs LLP have extensive knowledge and expertise in dealing with lease extension and enfranchisement matters alongside conveyancing transactions and can guide you through the whole process – from marketing your property to completion of a sale – providing clear advice at each stage.
+Clarke Mairs have extensive knowledge and expertise in dealing with lease extension and enfranchisement matters alongside conveyancing transactions and can guide you through the whole process – from marketing your property to completion of a sale – providing clear advice at each stage.